ministryofjustice/cloud-platform-infrastructure/docs/rotate-git-crypt.md

   ```
   where `<path-to-file>` is either absolute from the base of the git repo or relative (eg.: `git show:./my-secret-file.yaml`)

+  You should see binary output which begins with `^@GITCRYPT^@`.

 Note: If you need to `checkout` an older commit, branch, tag etc., make sure to `git-crypt lock` your repository before in order to avoid a broken local working directory.
 Once you've locked and checked out the desired revision, you can `git-crypt unlock`.